Principal Plan's Envelope Model

 | Balance | The total of all transactions assigned to this account or envelope. |

 The Balance column updates as transactions are created, edited, or deleted.
-The Cleared column updates as transactions are cleared during reconciliation.
+The Cleared column updates as you clear transactions -- during bank reconciliation on the account side, or as you mark items settled on the envelope side.

 Every Transaction Touches Both Sides